How To Find Wood And Furniture Manufacturers In Vietnam // Ultimate Guide

 Forest Stewardship Council in Vietnam

-One of our client’s biggest concerns is the sustainability and environmental impact of the factories’ wood.
-The Forest Stewardship Council, usually called FSC, is one of the most respected organizations that track the wood supply chain to ensure that wood is harvested sustainably from sand sources.
-In addition, they certify that factories only use sustainably sourced wood and audit the whole supply chain.
+One of our clients’ biggest concerns is the sustainability and environmental impact of the factories’ wood.
+The Forest Stewardship Council, commonly referred to as FSC, is one of the most respected organizations that tracks the wood supply chain to ensure that wood is harvested sustainably from sustainable sources.
+Additionally, they certify that factories use only sustainably sourced wood and conduct audits of the entire supply chain.

-They have two certification levels: Forest management certification and chain of custody certification.
-Forest management is for those that maintain plantations or harvest wood from the forest.
-The chain of custody is for the end-users and factories who buy the lumber to certify that they only use sustainably sourced wood in their products.
+They have two certification levels: forest management certification and chain of custody certification.
+Forest management is for those who maintain plantations or harvest wood from the forest.
+The chain of custody is for end-users and factories that purchase lumber to certify that they only use sustainably sourced wood in their products.

-They also have controlled wood certification for factories using a mix of FSC-certified and traditionally sourced wood.
-This is to encourage FCS wood’s gradual adoption since changing a factory’s source of wood isn’t that easy.
+They also oversee wood certification for factories that use a mix of FSC-certified and traditionally sourced wood.
+This is to encourage the gradual adoption of FCS wood since changing a factory’s source of wood isn’t easy.

 Vietnam and the EU Regulations

 As part of a massive free trade agreement with the EU signed in October 2018, Vietnam’s wood industry must comply with regulations across its entire industry, not just wood products exported to the EU.
 This includes a crackdown on illegal wood harvesting, better forest management, and more sustainably sourced timber products.
-It should be noted that Vietnam voluntarily enforces these actions; however, they did form a national forest certification process to ensure that wood is tracked correctly.
+It should be noted that Vietnam voluntarily enforces these actions; however, it has also established a national forest certification process to ensure that wood is tracked correctly.

-Vietnam has taken other steps to ensure that wood is sustainably produced and to promote conservation.
+Vietnam has taken additional steps to ensure that wood is produced sustainably and to promote conservation.
 The EU also mandates that any factory that produces products bound for the EU must comply with FSC guidelines; thus, many manufacturers are FSC-certified.

 Advance CNC machining can carve complex shapes and patterns on wood with millimeter precision.